fangleai/Implicit-LVM/README.md

 # Implicit-LVM
 This code repository presents the pytorch implementation of the paper "Implicit Deep Latent Variable Models for Text Generation".

 Each folder corresponds to a specific experiment with varied dataset or topic.
-To run the code, download the zip file, extract it and cd to `Implicit-LVM/`.
+To run the code, download the zip file, extract it and cd to `Implicit-LVM/` and further cd to its subfolder for specific experiment.
 The file named as `train_xxx.py` in each folder is the main code to train and test our implicit VAE.

 # 1. Toy_onehot
 The toy dataset contains 4 data points **x**: 4 different one-hot four-dimensional vectors, and we learn corresponding latent code **z** in 2D space for each **x**.
 Run the following in cmd lime: